Hypermobility Exercises to Avoid — and How to Move Safely with hEDS or HSD

 I discovered that hypermobile bodies require a different approach to movement.
 Traditional approaches were not designed with EDS and HSD in mind.

-Stretching harder and further can signal to the fascia to tighten up more, creating a cycle of pain and tension.
+Stretching them can remove that stability and increase tension rather than relieve it, and stretching harder can signal to the fascia to tighten up more, creating a cycle of pain and tension.

 Fix: I am a huge fan of gentle dynamic stretching and breathwork to relieve tightness.
 Calming the nervous system is key to relieving tension.